banner

 }

-ThreadLocal is briefly mentioned here; ThreadLocal is for thread isolation, using the thread Thread as the key to store, while the value is the data you want to copy to each thread (each child thread holds one data)
+ThreadLocal is briefly mentioned here; ThreadLocal is for thread isolation, using the thread Thread as the Key to store, and the Value is the data you want to copy to each thread (each child thread holds one data)

 // android/os/Looper.java